choishingwan/choishingwan.github.io/content/authors/admin/_index.md

 - Researchers
 - Visitors
 ---
 Shing Wan Choi is a Postdoctoral Fellow working under Dr Paul F. O'Reilly at the Icahn School of Medicine at Mount Sinai.
-Previously working in the SGDP Centre of King's College London, he implemented PRSice-2, a polygenic risk score software designed for biobank data.
+Previously working in the SGDP Centre of King's College London, he implemented PRSice-2, a polygenic risk score software that can be applied to biobank-scale data.
 His research interests include developing methods to improve prediction of polygenic risk score and to incorporate functional information to risk prediction.